 Participants.
 Data were gathered from 244 undergraduate students with a mean age of 30.42 years (SD = 7.89).
-Participants self-identified as female (n = 116, 45.8%), male (n = 137, 54.2%).
+Participants self-identified as female (n = 116, 45.8%) and male (n = 137, 54.2%).
 The year-of-study distribution was as follows: 14.8% first-year, 29.1% second-year, 45.1% third-year, and 11.1 fourth-year students.
-Regarding ethnicity, 41.6% were Jewish students, 30.6% Muslim students, 13.5% Druze students, and 14.3% Christian students.
+Regarding ethnicity, 41.6% were Jewish students, 30.6% were Muslim, 14.3% were Christian, and 13.5% were Druze students.

 Instrument and Procedure.
-The students were asked to check each item and indicate the extent to which they expected their lecturers to act as described (37 items).
+The students were asked to review each item and indicate the extent to which they expected their lecturers to act as described (37 items).
 Additionally, they were asked to indicate whether their lecturers behaved as they expected (37 items).
 Thus, the questionnaire included 37 pairs of items.
-For example, (a) “I expect my teacher to give me high grades”; and (b) “My teacher gives me high grades”.
+For example, (a) ‘I expect my teacher to give me high grades’ was paired with (b) ‘My teacher gives me high grades.’
 Each item was given a Likert-type score ranging from 1 = strongly disagree to 5 = strongly agree.

 Results

-Statistically, the sample means score on the expectation was subtracted from the mean score on the actual behaviour of the lecturers (as reported by the students).
-Positive results that indicated that a particular behaviour exceeded expectations, and/or outcomes that showed no difference between expectation and actual conduct (i.e., no violation), were not included in the next study.
-This analysis aimed to exclude items in which actual behaviour outreached expectations or was equal to expectations, as these situations failed to reflect a violation.
-Following the above procedure, seven pairs of items were excluded in this phase, as these indicators were unable to indicate a breach or violation and thus could not differentiate between students who experience violation and students whose expectations are met.
-This study produced a 30-item scale that was used in the third study (hereinafter: Student Psychological Contract Violation [SPCV]).
+Statistically, the sample mean score on the expectation was subtracted from the mean score on the actual behavior of the lecturers (as reported by the students).
+Positive results indicate that a particular behavior exceeded expectations.
+Outcomes that showed no difference between expectation and actual conduct (i.e., no violation), were excluded from Phase 2 of the study.
+This analysis aimed to include only items in which actual behavior was equal to exceeded expectations, as such situations reflect no violations.
+The procedure of Phase 1 culled seven pairs of items for exclusion, as they were unable to indicate a breach or violation and thus could not differentiate between students who experience violation and those whose expectations are met.
+This phase of the study produced a 30-item scale, hereinafter referred to as the Student Psychological Contract Violation [SPCV]), for use in Phase 3.

-Study 3 - Validating the Final Scale
+Phase 3 - Validating the Final Scale

 Method

 Participants.
-The sample for this phase contained 154 undergraduate students from five randomly selected academic institutions, with a mean age of 24.46 years (SD = 5.01).
-Participants self-identified as female (n = 92, 61%), male (n = 85, 39%).
-The year-of-study distribution was as follows: 20.8% first-year, 35.5% second-year, 42.5% third-year, and 1.2 fourth-year students.
-Regarding ethnicity, 41.6% were Jewish students, 30.6% Muslim students, 13.5% Druze students, and 14.3% Christian students.
-The participants' faculty enrollment breakdown was as follows: Social Sciences - 3.5%, Education – 25.3%, Psychology - 16%, Engineering – 6.7%, Management - 6%, Criminology – 3.3%, Economics – 8%, Political Sciences - 2%, Special Education - 8.7%, Social Work - 2%, Law - 3.3%, Medicine - 5.3%, Physiotherapy - 2%, and Architecture - 6.7
+The sample for this phase held a broad range of representation including 154 undergraduate students from five randomly selected academic institutions, with a mean age of 24.46 years (SD = 5.01).
+Participants self-identified as female (n = 92, 61%) and male (n = 85, 39%).
+The year-of-study distribution was as follows: 20.8% first-year, 35.5% second-year, 42.5% third-year, and 1.2% fourth-year students.
+Regarding ethnicity, 41.6% were Jewish, 30.6% Muslim, 14.3% Christian, and 13.5% Druze.
+The participants were enrolled in the following departments: Education (25.3%), Psychology (16%), Special Education (8.7%), Economics (8%), Architecture (6.7%).
+Engineering (6.7%), Management (6%), Medicine (5.3%), Social Sciences (3.5%), Criminology (3.3%), Law (3.3%), Political Sciences (2%), Social Work (2%), and Physiotherapy (2%).

 Instrument and Procedure.
-In this part of the research, we asked participants to consider one course and to refer to this course while answering the questions.
-The 30 items from study two were phrased as perceived obligations and participants were asked to answer the extent their lecturer fulfilled these obligations.
+In this phase of the research, we asked participants to consider one of their courses and to refer to this course while answering the questions.
+The 30 items gathered in Phase 2 were phrased as perceived obligations, and participants were asked to answer the extent to which their lecturer fulfilled these obligations.